machfund/freetonso/README.md

 # Free TON Simple Operations

 # What is it?
-Windows BATCH based tool for the simplest interaction with Free TON blockchain.
+Thi is the Windows BATCH based tool for the simplest interaction with Free TON blockchain.
 Tested on Windows 8/10 and Windows 7 SP1 with updates: KB3087873, KB2990941.

 This bundle (FreeTONSO.zip) contains: tonoscli.exe - official tonos-cli ver.
-0.6.2 built from official repository source codes (https://github.com/tonlabs/tonos-cli) for Windows systems. freetonso.cmd - open source batch script supplied with a convenient menu which helps you to execute more than 12 different tasks. hex2dec.cmd - script converter integer value from hex to decimal.
-For older tonos-cli versions. nano2ton.cmd - script converter nanoton (1^9) into ton. depool.ini - address of the DePool y'd like to stake TONs.
+0.6.2 built from official repository source codes (https://github.com/tonlabs/tonos-cli) for Windows systems.

+freetonso.cmd - open source batch script supplied with a convenient menu which helps you to execute more than 12 different tasks.

+hex2dec.cmd - script converter integer value from hex to decimal.
+For older tonos-cli versions.

+nano2ton.cmd - script converter nanoton (1^9) into ton.

+depool.ini - address of the DePool y'd like to stake TONs.

 *.abi.json - official ABI json files for correct interaction with smartcontracts.

 # To get started:
-1. Download archive FreeTONSO.zip
+Step 1.
+Download archive FreeTONSO.zip
-2. Unzip it in any folder on your PC, go to this folder and run freetonso.cmd file.
+Step 2.
+Unzip it in any folder on your PC, go to this folder and run freetonso.cmd file.
+Step 3.
+To select a function enter its number and press ‘Enter’ or ‘q’ to exit.
-3. FreeTONSO tools works only if freetonso.cmd started in the folder it unzipped.
+Note: FreeTONSO tools works only if freetonso.cmd started in the folder it unzipped.
 Do not start it directly from the .zip file.
-5. To select a function enter its number and press ‘Enter’ or ‘q’ to exit.

 # FreeTONSO functions description:
 1. My wallet address
 2. Generate msig.keys.json file

-3 - Change the sign method
+3. Change the sign method

-4 - Show wallet balance and stakes
+4. Show wallet balance and stakes

-5 - Send Tokens
+5. Send Tokens

-6 - Get transaction to sign
+6. Get transaction to sign

-7 - Sign the transaction
+7. Sign the transaction

-8 - Stake to DePool
+8. Stake to DePool

-9 - Withdraw entire Stake from DePool
+9. Withdraw entire Stake from DePool

-10 - Withdraw part of Stake from DePool
+10. Withdraw part of Stake from DePool

-11 - Remove stake from DePool
+11. Remove stake from DePool

-12 - Cancel all Withdrawals
+12. Cancel all Withdrawals

-13 - DePool Address
+13. DePool Address

-# 1 - My wallet address
+# 1. My wallet address
 Allows you to enter your wallet address and save it to a file.
 Without a wallet address, all functions do not work.

 Steps: